flipacholas/Architecture-of-consoles/articles/dreamcast.md

 #### Windows CE

-Ever since the Dreamcast's announcement, it was said that it would run **Windows CE**: a stripped-down version of Windows designed for use on embedded devices.
-This may have misled users who may have expected to see a Windows CE desktop environment running on their console.
+Ever since the Dreamcast's announcement, it was said that the console can run **Windows CE**: a stripped-down version of Windows designed for use on embedded devices.
+This is a bit misleading considering some users would expect to see a full Windows CE desktop environment running on their console.

 {{< float_group >}}
 {{< float_block >}}